Embedding the symbolic dynamics of Lorenz maps: Introduction

 \section{Introduction}

-Lorenz maps and their topological entropy have been and still are investigated intensively, see \cite{BHV,G,GH,GC,H,HR,HS} and references therein.
+Lorenz maps and their topological entropy have been and still are investigated intensively, see for instance \cite{BHV,G,GH,GC,H,HR,HS} and references therein.
 The simplest example of a Lorenz map is a $\beta$-transformation.
 The topological entropy of such transformation is well known \cite{Par}.
 However, for a general Lorenz map the question of determining the topological entropy is much more complicated.
-Glendinning \cite{G} showed that every Lorenz map is semi-conjugate to a $\beta$-transformation and thus some features of a Lorenz map can be understood via $\beta$-transformations.
+Glendinning \cite{G} showed that every Lorenz map is semi-conjugate to a \mbox{$\beta$-transformation} and thus some features of a Lorenz map can be understood via \mbox{$\beta$-transformations}.
 In this paper, we investigate the relation between the symbolic dynamics of a given Lorenz map and that of a $\beta$-transformation.
 In particular, this will allow us to obtain upper and lower bounds on the entropy of a general Lorenz map.
-Let us now outline the main results of this paper. \begin{description}[leftmargin=0.75cm] \item[(i) \textit{Embedding dynamics}:] Our main results, \Cref{Main_THM,THM:END}, give necessary and sufficient conditions for when the address space (\Cref{Defn:Itinerary_map3}) of an arbitrary Lorenz system is a forward shift sub-invariant subset (\Cref{DEFN:SHIFT_INV}) of the address space of a uniform Lorenz system.
+Let us now outline our main results. \begin{description} \item[(i) \textit{Embedding dynamics}:] Our main results, \Cref{Main_THM,THM:END}, give necessary and sufficient conditions for when the address space (\Cref{Defn:Itinerary_map3}) of an arbitrary Lorenz system is a forward shift sub-invariant subset (\Cref{DEFN:SHIFT_INV}) of the address space of a uniform Lorenz system.
 (See \Cref{Defn:Lorenz_map} for the definition of a Lorenz system.)
-These results complement \cite[Theorem~6.5]{BHV}, \mbox{\cite[Theorem~3]{GH}} and \cite[Theorem~1 and Corollary~3]{HS}. \item[(ii) \textit{An algorithm}:] Based on (i), we provide, in \Cref{Sec:Algorithm}, an algorithm for calculating the topological entropy of a Lorenz system.
-This algorithm does not require previously used techniques of finding zeros of a power series \cite{AM,BHV,GH} nor does it require the calculation of the zero of a pressure functional \cite{FMT}. \end{description} Before stating our main results formally we will briefly describe the main motivations for investigating Lorenz maps.
+These results complement those of \cite{BHV,GH,HS}. \item[(ii) \textit{An algorithm}:] Based on (i), we provide, in \Cref{Sec:Algorithm}, an algorithm for calculating the topological entropy of a Lorenz system.
+This algorithm does not require previously used techniques of finding zeros of a power series \cite{AM,BHV,GH} nor the calculation of the zero of a pressure functional \cite{FMT}. \end{description}